 mAb treatments locations

-Prior to the national shortage, DHEC was working with partners to expand the number of mAB infusion locations in the state, and was also reaching out to providers that offer home infusions to expand this treatment, at a doctor’s recommendation, to homebound people.
-This collaborative work will continue once the national shortage is resolved.
+Currently, there are 45 sites in South Carolina administering mAb treatments.
+DHEC continues to work with partners to expand the number of mAB infusion locations in the state, and is also reaching out to providers that offer home infusions to expand this treatment, at a doctor’s recommendation, to homebound people.

 - Combat COVID: Find ways to prevent, treat or help fight COVID-19